forest6511/Headless-V1/frontend/HELP.md

 - **NextUI**: A modern React UI library for building responsive interfaces.
 - **lucide-react**: A collection of beautifully simple and consistent React icons.
+- **zustand**: A lightweight and flexible state management library for React.

 ## Resolving Compatibility Issue